 You can switch to paper-free anytime within Online Banking.

-If you’d like to change your payment due date and the date we send you your statement, please call us on 0800 9 123 123.
+If you’d like to change your payment due date and the date we send you your statement, please contact us

 To help you get the best from your statement, we’ve designed a simple guide.